 Computational Number Theory

 In this module you will develop an understanding of the major methods used for testing and proving primality and for the factorisation of composite integers.
 You will look at the mathematical theory that underlies these methods, such as the theory of bionary quadratic forms, elliptic curves, and quadratic number fields.
 You willl also analayse the complexity of the fundamental number-theoretic algorithms.

 In this module you will develop an understanding of the different classes of computational complexity.
 You will look at the formal definition of algorithms and Turing machines, and the concept of computational hardness.
-You will consider how to deduce cryptographic properties of related algoirthms and protocols, and see how not all language are computatble.
-You will examine the low-level complexity classes and prove that simple languages exist in each, and use complexity theoretic technqiues as a method of analysing communication services.
+You will consider how to deduce cryptographic properties of related algorithms and protocols, and see how not all language are computable.
+You will examine the low-level complexity classes and prove that simple languages exist in each, and use complexity theoretic techniques as a method of analysing communication services.